openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/rhombicLip
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Rhombic lip' is part of the future metencephalon.
+   :definition: Is part of the future metencephalon. [auto-generated from 'relationship' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0006215)]
-   :description: The posterior section of the developing metencephalon recognized transiently within the vertebrate embryo; the rhombic lip extends posteriorly from the roof of the fourth ventricle to dorsal neuroepithelial cell and can be divided into eight structural units based on rhombomeres 1-8 (r1-r8), recognized at early stages of hindbrain development; producing granule cells and five brainstem nuclei, the rhombic lip plays an important role in developing a complex cerebellar neural system.
+   :description: The posterior section of the developing metencephalon recognized transiently within the vertebrate embryo; the rhombic lip extends posteriorly from the roof of the fourth ventricle to dorsal neuroepithelial cell and can be divided into eight structural units based on rhombomeres 1-8 (r1-r8), recognized at early stages of hindbrain development; producing granule cells and five brainstem nuclei, the rhombic lip plays an important role in developing a complex cerebellar neural system. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0006215)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0727583
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0006215#rhombic-lip
    :name: rhombic lip